Extracting and visualizing `verywise` results

 Note: if you are using the online version of the WIZard, with results

-hosten on GitHub, you may want to look into the
+hosted on GitHub, you may want to look into the

-move_result_files() helper function, to organise your
+move_result_files() helper function, to organize your

 results in a way that is safe (i.e., does not expose individual level